A. Migration excluding User Rights

-The PB files generated from the Report Designer contain the actual worksheets and other files that are not published.
+The PB files generated from the Designer contain the actual worksheets and other files that are not published.
 The PB files generated from Reports contain only published reports with the linked worksheets.
-To make sure you have a complete structure, you must extract PB files both from Report Designer and Reports.
-Make sure you import first the PB files from the Report Designer, and then the ones from Reports.
+To make sure you have a complete structure, you must extract PB files both from Designer and Reports.
+Make sure you import first the PB files from the Designer, and then the ones from Reports.

 Additionally, you have to copy your databases.